 (Cherokee Corner Church, US Hwy 78, Arnoldsville) Ice cream will be served during an introduction to Quakerism.

 Mike Moak teaches lettering.
-Supplies are not provided.
+Supplies are provided.
+Registration is required.

 The Southern-fried farce highlights a day in the life of th eWilburn family and the Reel 'Em Inn fishing lodge.